Frankalexej/COMP2113GroupProject/README.md

 ### Buildings:
--Factory(`厰`) is build with an engineer with 1000 money.
+-Factory(`厰`) is build with an engineer and 1000 money.
 It has the function of generating troops.
 Factories have an attack point of 1 and life point of 20.
 -Capital(`都`) is the heart of one country(one player).
 It also has the function of generating troops.
 Capitals have an attack point of 1 and life point of 20.
 More importantly, Once the capital is occupied by the enermy（the other player), you lose.

 -Generating new troops: Players can choose to generate new troops in a building's neighbouring area: 3* 3 grids whose center is the building.